darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 # controls

+## The primaries

+These controls are the defining feature of AgX and the core of how it handles color.
+They determine the basic color appearance of the image *before* the tone mapping curve is applied.
+For precise definitions of the color terms used in this section, please refer to [_darktable's color dimensions_](./color-dimensions.md).

+### A bit of background

+The core challenge in fitting a scene's wide range of light into a display's limited range is managing color across the entire tonal scale.
+A simple per-channel curve often causes colorful objects to shift to pure, unnatural-looking primary or secondary colors as their intensity changes—an effect sometimes called the 'Notorious 6'.

+The primaries controls in AgX work to prevent this by building a custom color space for the tone curve.
+By adjusting the primaries *before* the curve is applied, AgX creates a more graceful "path to white," allowing colors to desaturate and shift hue in a way that looks more natural and believable.
+This process influences the color rendering across the entire tonal range to create a cohesive final image.

+disable adjustments
+: Turns off all manipulation of primaries.
+It is not recommended to tick this checkbox for actual processing; it is intended as a learning tool for quick comparisons.
+For a neutral starting point that can be adjusted later, use the `unmodified` configuration from the list below.

+load primaries
+: Below _disable adjustments_ you can find a drop-down list and an _apply_ button.
+These can be used to load one of the built-in primaries configurations (`blender-like`, `smooth`, `unmodified`) without altering other settings of the module.

+base primaries
+: Defines which color space is used as the basis of the AgX processing space.
+The attenuation and rotation controls below are applied relative to this space.
+Options include common spaces like sRGB, Display P3, Adobe RGB (compatible), and Rec2020; the working space (set in the [_input color profile_](./input-color-profile.md) module), and the export space (set in the [_output color profile_](./output-color-profile.md) module).
+For especially problematic colors, you may find that wider spaces provide better control.

+### before tone mapping

+The controls in this group affect the operations performed before the tone mapping curve is applied.

+red/green/blue attenuation
+: Controls the amount of desaturation applied to the primary color.
+This adjusts the rate of the color's shift towards white as its intensity increases.
+Lower values result in a slower shift and more pronounced hue changes, at the risk of artifacts.

+red/green/blue rotation
+: Rotates the hue angle of the primary color.
+This affects the direction of the hue shift for colors as their intensity changes.
+For example, rotating red can influence whether it bends towards yellow or magenta.

+### after tone mapping

+The controls in this group affect the post-processing done after tone mapping.
+Use them as artistic controls to help you achieve the desired final look.

+master purity boost, master rotation reversal
+: These are multipliers that affect the individual red/green/blue controls below, allowing you to globally increase or decrease their effect.

+red/green/blue purity boost
+: Restores color purity *after* the tone curve is applied.
+Higher values make the image look more colorful and chroma-laden, but can introduce artifacts if pushed too far.

+red/green/blue reverse rotation
+: Reverses the initial primary rotation after the tone curve.
+This offers a final creative control over the rendered hues.

 ## The _input exposure range_

 Provides controls similar to the [_filmic rgb_](./filmic-rgb.md) module, allowing you to set the black and white point.
 Any channel value lower than the selected _black relative exposure_ will be clipped to 0; any above the selected _white relative exposure_ will be clipped to 1.
 Due to implementation differences, the values will be similar to, but not identical with, the values _filmic rgb_ would pick.